davidclarke-au/markdown-cv/index.md

 **Previous work history before 2012 can be provided on request or visible on my LinkedIn**

+## Training

+`Ongoing`

+My **preffered way of learning** is on the job, with smart, driven and passionate people!

+`2016`
+**AWS Security Fundamentals**

+This self-paced course is designed to introduce you to fundamental cloud computing and AWS security concepts including AWS access control and management, governance, logging, and encryption methods.
+It also covers security-related compliance protocols and risk management strategies, as well as procedures related to auditing your AWS security infrastructure.

+**NESSUS Deployment** — *Tenable University*

+**NESSUS Scanning** — *Tenable University*

+**Nessus Analysis and Reporting** — *Tenable University*

+`2011`

+**ITIL-F** *HDAA, Melbourne*

+This certification verifies that support center professionals possess the knowledge of the ITIL® framework necessary to support an ITIL initiative.
+ITIL Foundation certified individuals have demonstrated their awareness of the ITIL processes and terms and satisfied the prerequisite requirement for pursuing additional ITIL certifications.

 ## Education <i class="fas fa-university"></i>

 `2005-2006`